Frequently Asked Questions

 National Tarbiyat department can help.
 Please contact us at least 6-weeks before the scheduled date of your camp.

 Yes.
 If you submit a detailed, line-item budget, and don’t have enough local funds to cover the cost, we will do our best to help you.
-We anticipate the cost of the camp to be less than $15/per day/per participant.
-Please refer to budget document to the latest allowed expenses
+Please refer to Budget and Expenses section for details.

 Yes.
 Please go through the “Guidelines for Organizers” document carefully and review the website for other material, such as guidelines, materials, schedules, sample budget, best practices etc. Please review, understand, and consult these materials.
 Taking a print-out of these will be useful.